mozaik-association/mozaik/docs/Contacts Module.md

 ??? tip

-    to turn a contact into a user, click on the "action" button then click on "transform into user"
+    To turn a contact into a user, click on the "action" button then click on "transform into user"

 ![screenshot 5](img/screen5.png)
 ![screenshot 6](img/screen6.png)